 Are you planning to take the GMAT?
 Are you struggling hard to get a good score?
 Is it that, in spite of studying hard, you are not able to score well in the practice tests that you take?
-The reason is most likely, not lack of efforts on your part, but the way you are putting in the efforts!
+The reason is most likely, not lack of effort on your part, but the way you are putting in the effort!

 Don’t choose it randomly

 The first is to choose authentic Test Prep material.
 You cannot do without the practice material from the makers of the GMAT – the Graduate Management Admissions Council (GMAC).
 Even at the risk of beating our own drum, I would say that The Princeton Review’s practice material is a very close simulation of the retired questions released by the GMAC.
 GMAT questions follow certain conventions.
 If you find any set of practice material not following such conventions, that set may not be very reliable.